mothgears/jsoncode/README.md

 ```

 #### Switch operator `[BY ]`
-It selects value of node by user selector
+This operator selects value of node by string.
 ```js
 const myJsonObject = {
     "Selected value [BY mySelector]" : {